pondersource/prejournal/docs/api.md

 ## Export timesheet Entry

-To export timesheet information, do something like the following snippet, the project is optional argument:
+To export timesheet information, do something like the following snippet

+The first agrugment in curl command `min` value
+The second argument in curl command `max` value
+The third argument in curl command `project` is optional

 ```
 curl -d'["0","100", "nlnet-timesh:Federated Timesheets"]' https://example:password123@time.pondersource.com/v1/print-timesheet-json